aws/aws-cdk/packages/aws-cdk-lib/aws-eks/adr/eks-v2.md

   ```

   Only after I manually deleted the security group, the VPC succesfully deletes and the stack as well.

+  Note that I was able to delete the ENI's before deleting the security group, so they don't depend on the security group.

 ## Resources